JasminDreasond/Tiny-Essentials/docs/libs/TinyCrypto.md

-# 🔐 Crypto Helper
+# 🔐 Tiny Crypto

-**Crypto Helper** is a flexible and browser-compatible encryption utility class built for AES-256-GCM encryption with full support for serialization and deserialization of complex JavaScript data types.
+**Tiny Crypto** is a flexible and browser-compatible encryption utility class built for AES-256-GCM encryption with full support for serialization and deserialization of complex JavaScript data types.

-Whether you're in Node.js or a browser, Crypto Helper helps you easily encrypt/decrypt values, save/load configurations, and keep your secrets safe — all while supporting real-world usage like RegExp, Date, Buffer, and even DOM elements (in browsers only)!
+Whether you're in Node.js or a browser, Tiny Crypto helps you easily encrypt/decrypt values, save/load configurations, and keep your secrets safe — all while supporting real-world usage like RegExp, Date, Buffer, and even DOM elements (in browsers only)!

 ---